 Postdoctoral Research Fellow

-My research is driven by two major questions: (1) what are the origins of prejudice and intergroup conflict and (2) what facilitates positive intergroup attitudes and relations?
-I have a special interest in lower social status and (ethnic) minority groups, and intergroup contact as a facilitator of positive intergroup attitudes.
+My research is driven by two major questions: (1) what are the origins of prejudice and (2) what promotes positive intergroup attitudes and relations?
+I have a special interest in lower social status and (ethnic) minority groups, and contact as a facilitator of positive intergroup attitudes.
 My research combines social, developmental, and cross-cultural perspectives.

 I studied Psychology at the Friedrich-Schiller Universität Jena from 2003 to 2010 and received a PhD in Developmental Psychology from the Ruhr-Universität Bochum in 2016.
 In my thesis I investigated ‘Bridges and barriers to Turkish immigrants’ integration’.
 I was a lecturer at the Department of Social Psychology and the Department of Psychological Methods and Evaluation at FernUniversität Hagen from 2014 to 2017.
-At present, I am funded by a Humboldt scholarship to conduct post-doctoral research at Oxford University.
+At present, I am funded by a Humboldt scholarship to conduct post-doctoral research on secondary transfer effects of intergroup contact at Oxford University.